salierri/geltarapp/README.md

 ###### Proxying

 If you are running the app behind a proxy (Nginx for example), you need to set the `x-real-ip` header in order to see client IP addresses.

+###### Development

+You sould __not__ edit the server definitions client side, instead, edit the definitions in the server code, then run `npm run build` to automatically copy those definitions to the client.

+The react frontend supports `npm run` which serves as a development react server, and autocompiles on every edit.